Vibrations create Forms

-By using an accurate instrument called a tonoscope vibrations can be produced in fluids or in sand, for example.
+By using an accurate instrument called a tonoscope, vibrations can be produced in, for example, fluids or in sand.
 This can reveal a whole world of activity and effects.
-The name "Cymatics" was chosen for this area of study ( kyma, Greek for wave, kymatica, to do with waves) (see also the article about Sound and Form).
+The name "Cymatics" was chosen for this area of study (kyma, Greek for wave, kymatica, to do with waves) (see the article about Sound and Form).

 Form and Movement in the Micro- and Macrocosm

 In the study of wave phenomena, we are not just concerned with the forms that are created, Dr. Hans Jenny explains, but also with the way they are generated.
 By systematically producing vibrations with a series of tones and sending them through different materials, living patterns appear which reveal the possibility of movement, which is inherent in, for example, a heap of sand.
 The vibration takes hold of the grains of sand and moves them according to the way in which the field of vibration is arranged.
 We observe apparently free dynamics when the grains of sand move.

 Experiments show, however, that when the movement of the forms or elements is kept going by the vibrational process, then it occurs on the basis of a certain regularity.

 We encounter three components in this connection: energy, form and movement; vibrations or sound waves which become visible as forms and movement.

 It is, therefore, not just sound forms which are produced.
 Certain vibrations, which are called phases, cause the particles to form currents.
 These currents run side by side in opposite directions, as if following a law.
 Or the vibrations change and cause a revolving movement.
 The sand or the fluid turns around a point.

 These revolving processes are stable and continuous as long as the vibration is transmitted.
 The material which the sound influences is not thrown out to the side.
 If coloured sand grains are used to highlight the rotating piles then it shows that the pattern of the movement is constant.
 It begins and is kept going solely as a result of a certain tone or vibration.